An interesting theory on the treatment of muscle cramps

 Most things I wrote in the original post still stand.
-But there are a ton of completely different types of muscle cramps; those associated with cirrhosis, MS, pregnancy, dialysis, idiopathic nocturnal (which is the type I think I had), etc.
+But there are a ton of completely different types of muscle cramps; those associated with cirrhosis, MS, pregnancy, dialysis, idiopathic nocturnal, etc.

-Number 1 mandatory advice: do all the long-term stuff like broths, potassium, mag, etc (even though all of these things have mixed findings; they might work for your specific type of cramp and are unlikely to cause harm).
-But for immediate pain management, you may need to bite the bullet and take a muscle relaxer.
+Number 1 mandatory advice: do all the long-term stuff like broths, (20% off Kettle & Fire!) potassium, mag, etc (even though all of these things have mixed findings; they might work for your specific type of cramp and are unlikely to cause harm).
+But for immediate management of painful cramping, you may need to bite the bullet and take a muscle relaxer or benzo or something.

 I still stand by the previous interventions, except according to a few case studies and a lot of anecdotes, pickle juice can work within 1-2 minutes!
 That observation was part of the basis of developing this product.
 Some people think the acidity in pickle juice activates gastrointestinal TRP receptors (see below), and I’m totally cool with all kinds of vinegar…

 But I digress.

 Affiliate discounts: if you’re still looking for a pair of hot blue blockers, Carbonshade is offering 15% off with the coupon code LAGAKOS and Spectra479 is offering 15% off HERE.
 If you have no idea what I’m talking about, read this then this.

 20% off some delish stocks and broths from Kettle and Fire HERE.

 If you want the benefits of ‘shrooms but don’t like the taste, Real Mushrooms makes great extracts.
 10% off with coupon code LAGAKOS.

 There are a limited number of spots left at the $3 level, so join soon!
 You can cancel at any time.

 Also, I’m open to suggestions, so please don’t hesitate to leave a comment or email me directly at email@example.com.